HexaTeam4212/Teely/Front/README.md

 Launch the app : npm start

 3 different QR code are then displayed : Tunnel, LAN and local.
+Scan this code using your smartphone and you will be able to download the app through Expo.

 The tunnel one works but sometimes take too much time to get ready.